SiddharthPandey27/schedules-app/README.md

 To Run the project, follow the steps

 1. Clone or download the project into your system.
-2. cd into the project directory.
+2. Change directory into the project directory with cd command.
 3. Use yarn install or npm install to install the node modules.
 4. After installing the node modules, do yarn start or npm start to run the project.
 5. The app will run in http://localhost:3000 in the browser.